torquebox/torquebox.org/news/2011-02-16-knobs-alacarte.md

 For more information on services in general, see [Ben's excellent post][ben.services].

-If you'd prefer to make a handle bundle, you can still use the [Rake support][rake.support]:
+If you'd prefer to make a handy bundle, you can still use the [Rake support][rake.support]:

     $ rake torquebox:archive
     $ rake torquebox:deploy:archive